chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 If you check the `stories` property you'll see that Storybook is looking for stories in the `components` folder.

 In React Native Storybook we use the config in `main.js` to generate a file called `storybook.requires.js`, this is because React Native doesn't support dynamic imports yet.
-This file is used to load all the stories in the project and it also imports your addons.

 This file gets generated when you run `yarn storybook` to start storybook or `yarn storybook-generate` if you just want to regenerate the `storybook.requires.js` file.
-Whenever you find that a story is not being loaded, you can try regenerating this file and it should show up.
+This file is used to load all the stories in the project and it also imports your addons, whenever you find that a story is not being loaded you can try regenerating this file.

 Now let’s create the task component and its accompanying story file: `components/Task.jsx` and `components/Task.stories.jsx`.